will-gant/career-changer-syllabus/syllabus.md

 - [ ]  Understand the basic difference between a server and a client, including the fact that the same program can be a ‘server’ in one context and a ‘client’ in another.
 - [ ]  Understand that a server is a program running on a computer, and not the computer itself
 - [ ]  Banish the idea from your head that servers are necessarily something to do with websites or the web.
 Your computer will be quietly running several servers right now, used by ‘clients’ that are other programs on your machine.
+- [ ]  Find out which physical machines execute a) backend code, b) frontend code
+- [ ]  Frontend code is executed by another type of computer program that will already be running on that machine.
+Find out what that is.
+- [ ]  Find out what programming languages frontend code can consist of

 ### Data